 One of the new teams to emerge from GOMA’s restructure is the Water Resources Team, a combination of the former nutrients and water quality teams.
-The Water Resources Team will focus on: hypoxia/nutrients, harmful algal blooms, freshwater in-flow, impaired/ non-impaired streams, and human health (pathogens/mercury).
+The Water Resources Team focuses on: hypoxia/nutrients, harmful algal blooms, freshwater in-flow, impaired/ non-impaired streams, and human health (pathogens/mercury).

 The Team has four goals: